Video Display Basics

-In video the aspect ratio is the ratio of width to height and can either refer to the video display hardware itself or the image as seen on the screen or video display and can be expressed in several ways.
+In video the aspect ratio is the ratio of width to height and can either refer to the video display hardware itself or the image as seen on the screen and can be expressed in several ways.
 For decades the aspect ratio of the original NTSC format was called 4:3 which can also be expressed as 1.33:1 or just 1.33 for short.
-Now the HDTV format is referred to as 16:9.
+Now the HDTV format is referred to as 16:9 or 1.78.
 However there are many other aspect ratios than just those two.
-For instance over the years movies have been made in a variety of aspect ratios—and the aspect ratios of movies are usually one of the following:
+For instance over the years movies have been made in a variety of aspect ratios.
+And the aspect ratios of movies that have been transferred to either Blu-Ray or High Definition 1080p movie server files are normally one of the following:

 For a comparison of various screen sizes in terms of width, height, and square area—as well as comparing Constant Height screens vs. Constant Width Screens—click here.

-Depending on your budget and what level of performance you wish to attain, there are quite a range of projectors and screens combinations to choose from.
+Depending on your budget and what level of performance you wish to attain, there are quite a range of both HD 1080P and 4K UHD 2160P projectors as well as screens to choose from.
 Here are some rough ballparks of what you can expect in various general price ranges: